zringwood/tacticsdb-firebase/README.md

    There are two introductory puzzles that are hardcoded into the API.
 This route does not query Cloud Firestore.
 The only valid IDs are 1 and 2.

 To get API working on a local machine you'll need a .env file with the permissions.
 I'd be happy to provide a file if you reach out to me either on github or at zringwood@gmail.com.

+This api can be queried at https://tacticsdb-firebase-wqrtz47qla-uc.a.run.app/.
+The CORS policy on the API is set to only work with zacharyringwood.com, so that must be changed to run it on localhost.